 You see, as a believer I love and serve a Saviour who had no place to call home, nowhere to feel completely at home.
 Unlike the fox in its den or the bird in its nest, he had nowhere to lay his head and sleep comfortably in peace (Matt 8:20; Luke 9:58).

 Jesus was neither from, nor of, this world (John 1:14) and his life on earth was marked by instability, misunderstanding and danger.
 He knew what it meant to never quite belong.
 No matter where, when or with whom, he always faced change, uncertainty and treachery.

 And yet he came to dwell among us, sent by God the Father to make his home here, for a time (Matt 1:22-23).
 Why?
 He did it so that people like you and me could have somewhere and someone to call ‘home’ forever, where we will always be welcome and belong.

-And although we’re not there yet and we’ve never even been there, and although it strains our imaginations to picture our ultimate home, God our heavenly Father graciously implants in our hearts a deep yearning for that heavenly home.
-This yearning can be strongest when we’re suffering, but it’s not a bittersweet longing.
-Instead it’s an eager waiting for our home (Rom 8:23), and with a certain hope (Heb 6:19) that is firmly founded in the God who keeps his word, who never fails to keep a promise.
+And although we’re not there yet, and we’ve never even been there, and although it strains our imaginations to picture our ultimate home, God our heavenly Father graciously implants in our hearts a deep yearning for that heavenly home.
+This yearning can be strongest when we’re suffering, but it’s not a sad longing.

 Featured image: Photo by HeinsDesigns | Lightstock.com